 What is it: Zone of the Enders

-Zone of the Enders is a series of electronic games and an anime adaptation that stands out for its immersive narrative and the rich construction of its universe.
-Created by Konami, the franchise was initially released in 2001, with the first game being an action and mecha title that quickly won the hearts of fans.
+Zone of the Enders is a video game series and anime adaptation known for its engaging narrative and rich universe-building.
+Created by Konami, the franchise initially launched in 2001, with the first game being a mecha action title that quickly won the hearts of fans.
 The story takes place in the distant future, where humanity has colonized other planets and faces an interplanetary war.
-Players take control of mechas called “Orbital Frames,” which are piloted by charismatic characters, each with their own motivations and stories.
+Players take control of mechas called "Orbital Frames," piloted by charismatic characters, each with their own motivations and stories.
 The combination of dynamic gameplay and a deep plot made Zone of the Enders a milestone in the gaming industry and a benchmark for anime adaptations.

 - Directed by: Hiroshi Takahashi